-- States will be allowed to use Title IV-E funds for training and the administrative costs associated with developing the necessary processes and procedures for these services (including expenditures for data collection and reporting), based on a 50 percent reimbursement rate.
-These costs are "delinked" from the AFDC income eligibility requirement. - There is a maintenance of effort (MOE) requirement to avoid states substituting their current state/local dollars with the new Title IV-E funds.
-It requires that states cannot spend less than they did on state prevention expenditures in FY2014 (both for funds that are matched and for funds not matched by the federal government).
-States will need to report to HHS on their state foster care prevention expenditures for FY2014 under TANF, Title IV-B, SSBG and other state programs.
+- There is a maintenance of effort (MOE) requirement on "foster care prevention expenditures" to avoid states substituting their current state/local prevention dollars with the new Title IV-E funds. - States cannot spend less than they did on state foster care prevention expenditures in FY2014 (or at the option of a state where the child population in 2014 was less 200,000, FY2015 or FY2016, whichever the states chooses) both for funds that are matched and for funds not matched by the federal government. - States will need to report to HHS on their state foster care prevention expenditures for FY2014 under TANF, Title IV-B, SSBG and other state programs.
 The MOE requirement does not apply to state spending on prevention under certain Title IV-E waivers.
 States will need to report these state expenditures every year to ensure compliance with the MOE.
-The Secretary will specify the prevention services and activities that should be counted under TANF, Title IV-B, SSBG and other programs.
-States are also prohibited from using their state foster care prevention expenditures towards the state match for any such federal program.
+HHS will specify the prevention services and activities that should be counted under TANF, Title IV-B, SSBG and other programs.

 Performance Measures and Data Collection on Prevention Services or Programs (Sec.
-111):
+50711):

-- States will need to collect and report the following data to the Secretary for each child receiving (or adult receiving on the child's behalf) prevention services or programs during the 12-month period beginning on the date when the child is identified in a prevention plan: - The specific services or programs provided and the total expenditure for each. - The duration of the services or program provided. - o In the case of a candidate for foster, the child's placement status at the beginning and end of the 12-months, and whether the child entered foster care within two years of being determined a candidate. - Beginning in 2021, and annually thereafter, the Secretary will establish national prevention services measures on the following indicators based on the data reported by the states: - Percentage of candidates for foster care who do not enter foster care during the 12-month period when the prevention services or programs are provided (to them or on their behalf) and through the end of the succeeding 12-month period. - Per-child spending of the total amount of expenditures for the prevention services or programs (to or on behalf of the child). - The Secretary will establish and annually update the prevention services measures based on the median state values for the 3 most recent years, and will take into account differences in state prices using the Bureau of Economic Analysis of the Department of Commerce or other such appropriate data.
+- States will need to collect and report the following data to the Secretary for each child receiving (or adult receiving on the child's behalf) prevention services or programs during the 12-month period beginning on the date when the child is identified in a prevention plan: - The specific services or programs provided and the total expenditure for each. - The duration of the services or program provided. - In the case of a candidate for foster care, the child's placement status at the beginning and end of the 12-months, and whether the child entered foster care within two years of being determined a candidate. - Beginning in 2021, and annually thereafter, the Secretary will establish national prevention services measures on the following indicators based on the data reported by the states: - Percentage of candidates for foster care who do not enter foster care during the 12-month period when the prevention services or programs are provided (to them or on their behalf) and through the end of the succeeding 12-month period. - Per-child spending of the total amount of expenditures for the prevention services or programs (to or on behalf of the child).

+• The Secretary will establish and annually update the prevention services measures based on the median state values for the 3 most recent years, and will take into account differences in state prices using the Bureau of Economic Analysis of the Department of Commerce or other such appropriate data.
 HHS will make available to the public each state's performance measures.